liux120/ECE202_WASM/README.md

 ### JavaScript VMs (Node.js)
 Javascrip is a widely used programming language of HTML and the Web.
 It provides WebAssembly JavaScript API to load and run the WebAssembly module inside a `.js` file.
 Although it is supposed to be run with browers primarily, it can actually run the WebAssembly functions without browsers by using Node.js.
 As given by the Wikipedia, Node.js is an open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside of a browser.
 In practise, we first load the WebAssembly module inside the JavaScript file by using `imports`.
 Then we load the `.wasm` file and read the function to run.
 We pass the parameters in the terminal as the following format, `./runwasm.js prog.wasm func INT_ARG...`.
 The testing files are given in the [jsRun](https://github.com/liux120/ECE202_WASM/tree/master/jsRun).

-### WASI
-WebAssembly is considered as an assembly language for a conceptual machine and has the capability of running across all different OSs.
-WebAssembly is a language does not have direct access to manage files on most operation systems due to stability and security.
-One solution is to use kernel which sets the barrier between the user's program and the system's core resource.
-Kernal allows users to access resources through a system call.
-Since each operating system may have unique system calls, most programming languages provide a standard library that acts as an interface.
-Upon compiling, toolchains select interface implementation based on targeting system's API.
-A system interface for WebAssembly, therefore, is necessary.
-The wasi-core is the most fundamental module inside a WASI.
-It contains basic principles that all programs need, such as portability, WASI can compile the same source code once and allow the source code running across various devices; and security, WASI provides a sandbox where browsers or runtimes put functions in.
-The sandbox equipped with file descriptors requires additional permissions.
-In this project, members discovered WebAssembly runtimes based on the concepts of WebAssembly system interface.

 ### WebAssembly Runtimes
 All runtimes support three mainstrain platforms, Linux, macOS, Windows.